 • The Tugaloo River Corridor is a natural resource for the state of Georgia.
 What you pack in, please pack out including cans, bottles, tissues, and other items that can and do destroy the environment.

 • Where can you find out more information about the Tugaloo River Water Trail and water trails in general?
 The Tugaloo River Water Trail is on Facebook.
 Search for us for the latest information.
 The Tugaloo River is also listed on The Georgia River Network, Explore Georgia, and Paddle Georgia.

-• Tugaloo River Water Trail T-Shirts are sold through this website:
+• Tugaloo River Water Trail T-Shirts are sold through this website (COMING SOON)